mistersmee/dotfiles/.local/bin/README.md

 Script that starts all the programs I need while running X. It is called by dwm while starting up.
 It is a much more elegant solution than the autostart patches in dwm.

+## brightness

+Philipp Normann's xrandr-brightness-script.
+Currently the only way to control brightness for my laptop that I can find.

 ## dmenuunicode

 Luke Smith's script for inserting emojis in st.